alancapvan/alancapvan.github.io/README.md

 Welcome to my personal portfolio website, built to showcase my projects, academic background, and interests in computer science and cybersecurity.

-This is the first website I’ve ever built, and it also marks my introduction to HTML and CSS.
+This is the first website I’ve ever built, and it also marks my introduction to HTML, CSS, and JavaScript.
 It’s a hands-on way for me to explore front-end development while learning how to design and deploy a website from scratch.

 🔗 Live site: [https://alancapvan.github.io](https://alancapvan.github.io)